greylabel/Drupal-Theming-Best-Practices/README.md

 stylesheets-conditional[lte IE 8][all][] = lte-ie-8.css
 ```

+**Note: Zen 5 no longer has the conditional stylesheet module built in.
+Instead, it adds classes to the HTML element to style against.
+You can, however, if you choose to, use the conditional stylesheet module.**

 If you aren't, then you'll need to utilize a preprocessor in your template.php file in your theme's directory:
 ```
 function YOURTHEME_preprocess_html(&$variables) {